Accounts Receivable Factoring Definition

 - Amount of Invoice Factoring assigned for factoring.

 - Type of Factoring-Recourse or Non-Recourse (Discussed in detail below).
 Non-recourse factoring required the Factor to take additional credit risk arising from uncollectible accounts receivables and hence leads to more factor fees.

 Types of Accounts Receivable Factoring

-#1 – Recourse Factoring of Accounts Receivables
+#1 – Recourse Factoring

-Under this accounts receivables factoring arrangement, only early payment of invoices is provided by the accounts receivables factoring companies in return for Factor Fees to the business.
-In case any bad debt arises at a later date due to nonpayment of dues by the Customer resulting in a loss, the business will make it good for the accounts receivables factoring companies.
-In other words, the credit risk remains with the original business and in the unlikely event if any loss arises business will make good any loss to the factor.
-Under this, the whole debt collection process is taken care by the business itself and factor is paid Factor fees (which is basically the interest for advancing money against invoice to the business from the date the advance was made to the date the business gives the factor the money).
+Under this Invoice Factoring arrangement, only early payment of invoices is provided by the accounts receivables factoring companies in return for Factor Fees to the business.
+In case any bad debtBad DebtBad Debts can be described as unforeseen loss incurred by a business organization on account of non-fulfillment of agreed terms and conditions on account of sale of goods or services or repayment of any loan or other obligation. arises at a later date due to nonpayment of dues by the Customer resulting in a loss, the business will make it good for the accounts receivables factoring companies.
+In other words, the credit riskCredit RiskCredit risk is the probability of a loss owing to the borrower's failure to repay the loan or meet debt obligations.
+It refers to the possibility that the lender may not receive the debt's principal and an interest component, resulting in interrupted cash flow and increased cost of collection. remains with the original business, and in the unlikely event of any loss arises, the business will make good any loss to the factor.
+Under this, the whole debt collection process is taken care of by the business itself, and factor is paid Factor fees (which is the interest for advancing money against invoice to the business from the date the advance was made to the date the business gives the factor the money).

 Let’s understand the same as an accounts receivables factoring example: